-The Care Act 2014 sets out the context for all work carried out by health and social care organisations with vulnerable people.
-It provides the overarching principle that the promotion of the person’s wellbeing must be at the heart of everything and signifies a fundamental shift from providing services to meeting needs.
-This chapter sets out the context for all procedures and contains the overarching principles and values underpinning the provision all adult social care services.
+The Care Act 2014 sets out the context for all work health and social care organisations carry out with vulnerable people.
+It provides the overarching principle that the promotion of the person’s wellbeing must be at the heart of everything, and signifies a fundamental shift from providing services to meeting needs.
+This chapter sets out the context for all procedures and contains the overarching principles and values underpinning the provision of all our adult social care services.

 1. The Overarching Principle of Wellbeing

 It is critical to the vision in the Care Act 2014 that Local Authorities actively promote wellbeing and do not just wait to respond in a crisis.
 Promoting wellbeing means actively seeking improvements and in order to do this, we must actively promote: